icons8/flat-color-icons/README.md

 There is available a live [preview](https://icons8.github.io/flat-color-icons/) of the icon set.

 ##Good Boy License
-We’ve released the icon pack under the [Good Boy License](https://icons8.com/good-boy-license/).
+We’ve released the icon pack either under MIT or the [Good Boy License](https://icons8.com/good-boy-license/).
 We invented it.
 Please do _whatever your mom would approve of:_
 * Download
 * Change
 * Fork